FrancoisBasset/rooibos/README.md

   * Reboot button
   * Poweroff button

-Pressing Meta key, Escape key or click outside will quit this panel.
+Pressing Super key, Escape key or click outside will quit this panel.

 Below there is a task bar with buttons which represents windows.
 Each window has an icon.
 If a window is shown then the button is green else red.
 When a window appears, all windows shown are reorganized.